Here are some 1954 Corvette Magazine ads and a few extra ones for you to enjoy.

 If you look closely, some look as if they are duplicates, but there is a slight variation on them.
 We have also included some brochures and even some postcards.
 Also, we have included some other Chevrolet Magazine Ads you might enjoy seeing.

 We hope you enjoyed our collection of 1954 Corvette Magazine Ads.
-Now for a little trivia:
+At the end of the ads is a little trivia you might enjoy.

 As we look at the year 1954 and the ads for the 1954 Corvette, I found it very interesting to look at the economy.
 The Dow Jones rose to an all-time high of 382.74.
 This was the first time the Dow surpassed its 1929 peak level that it reached before the 1929 crash.
 This was 25 years to return to pre-crash levels…Wow!